University Policies and Regulations

 Website: www.csub.edu/bas/police

 Title IX requires the university to adopt and publish complaint procedures that provide for prompt and equitable resolution of gender discrimination complaints, including sexual harassment and misconduct, as well as provide training, education and preventive measures related to sex discrimination.
-CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student (or any successor) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against, other CSU students.
-CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against an Employee or Third-Party (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party.
+The Interim CSU Nondiscrimination Policy – Student Respondent Procedure (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against, other CSU students.
+The Interim CSU Nondiscrimination Policy – Respondent Procedure of Track 1 (Federal Mandated Hearing Process (or any successor procedures) are the systemwide procedures for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party.

 Duty to Report